GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 # BigQuery Benchmark Repos

-Customers often have questions on the performance of batch file loads to BigQuery tables.
-For example, how does file format, the number of columns, column types, number of files or file sizes affect the performance of load jobs.
+Customers new to BigQuery often have questions on how to best utilize the platform with regards to performance.
+For example, a common question which has routinely resurfaced in this area is the performance of file loads into BigQuery, specifically the optimal file parameters (file type, # columns, column types, file size, etc) for efficient load times.
+As a second example, when informing customers that queries run on external data sources are less efficient than those run on BigQuery managed tables, customers have followed up, asking exactly how much less efficient queries on external sources are.

-While Google has high-level guidelines, we don't have hard data on how these parameters specifically affect performance.
-This project contains the tools to provide the data to answer these questions.
+While Google provides some high-level guidelines on BigQuery performance in these scenarios, we don’t provide consistent metrics on how the above factors can impact performance.
+This repository seeks to create benchmarks to address questions with
+quantitative data and a higher level of confidence, allowing more definitive answers when interacting with customers.

+While this repository is intended to continue growing, it currently includes the following
+benchmarks:
+### File Loader Benchmark
+The File Loader benchmark measures the affect of file properties on performance when loading files into BigQuery tables.
+Files are created using a combination of properties such as file type, compression type, number of columns, column types (such as 100% STRING vs 50% STRING/ 50% NUMERIC), number of files, and the size of files.
+Once the files are created, they are loaded into BigQuery tables.
+The load job data is stored in the results table data-analytics-pocs.bq_benchmark_repo.results, and a DataStudio dashboard (INCLUDE NEW LINK) is used to visualize the results.

-## File Parameters
+#### Benchmark Parameters
 Specifc file parameters are used in this project for performance testing.
 While the list of parameters is growing, the current list of paramters and values is as follows:

-##### File Type:
+#####File Type:

 * Avro
 * CSV
 * JSON
 * Parquet

-##### Compression:
+#####Compression:

 * gzip (for CSV and JSON)
 * snappy (for AVRO)

-##### Number of columns
+#####Number of columns
 * 10
 * 100
 * 1000

-##### Column Types
+#####Column Types
 * String-only
 * 50% String / 50% NUMERIC
 * 10% String / 90% NUMERIC

-##### Number of files
+#####Number of files
 * 1
 * 100
 * 1000
 * 10000

-##### Target Data Size (Size of the BigQuery staging table used to generate each file)
+#####Target Data Size (Size of the BigQuery staging table used to generate each file)
 * 10MB
 * 100MB
 * 1GB